yix90/yix90.github.io/_posts/2018-02-23-Predicting-Your-MBTI.md

 It happened similarly with other TPOT runs for other 3 MBTI types.

-Important life lesson as a data scientist: Cheem and fancy isn't everything!
+Important life lesson as a data scientist: Do not put your faith into automated things too much, each problem has their own unique solution which can sometimes be simply within the ordinary.
+Unless you are pressed for time.

 ## Whats next